Information for Consumer Decisions: Finding Sources You Can Actually Trust

 Source Credibility

 Source credibility asks: who created this information, what are their incentives, and how was it verified?
-A seller's product description has a clear financial incentive to present information favorably.
+A seller's product description has a direct financial incentive to present information favorably.
 A blog post with affiliate links earns a commission when you purchase through its recommendations.
-An independent testing organization with no commercial relationships and published methodology has different incentives and is more likely to produce trustworthy evaluations.
+An independent testing organization with no commercial relationships and published methodology has different incentives and is far more likely to produce trustworthy evaluations.

 Types of consumer information sources